-We took a sample of this diseased looking photinia to the nursery to find out what could be done to treat it.
+We took a sample of this diseased-looking photinia to the nursery to find out what could be done to treat it.
 The remedy was not simple!

 First of all, every leaf that had fallen had to be continually removed or it could keep re-infecting the plant.
 Then we had to continually keep spraying a fungicide on a weekly basis.
 What a pain!

 Since I was the landscaper at my mother's house, most of these duties fell to me to execute.
-My mother did help in picking up fallen leaves which was quite a job as they just kept falling.
+My mother did help in picking up fallen leaves, which was quite a job as they just kept falling.

-Over time once we learned that other things simply could not be corrected like gaining more sunlight and increasing air circulation (the fence obviously had to stay) we finally gave up and dug the few remaining photinia shrubs out that had not already died to be replaced with other hardier plants.
+Over time, once we learned that other things simply could not be corrected, like gaining more sunlight and increasing air circulation (the fence obviously had to stay), we finally gave up and dug out the few remaining photinia shrubs that had not already died to be replaced with other hardier plants.

 It was a steep learning curve!

-Had we planted these plants out in the open and had allowed them to become a small tree which is another way to allow them to grow, our experience could have been different.
-It may never have developed the leaf spot or even if it had, it might have better recovered.
+Had we planted these plants out in the open and had allowed them to become a small tree, which is another way to allow them to grow, our experience could have been different.
+It may never have developed the leaf spot or, even if it had, it might have better recovered.

-Photinias can grow up to 15 feet (4.7 meters) tall and when not kept hedged, produce white flowers followed by small red to blackberries later in the year that birds like to eat.
+Photinias can grow up to 15 feet (4.7 meters) tall and, when not kept hedged, produce white flowers followed by small red to blackberries later in the year that birds like to eat.

-When looking at these beautiful red tipped leaves of a photinia plant in a nursery just be knowledgeable about what you are purchasing and the requirements of keeping them healthy.
+When looking at these beautiful red tipped leaves of a photinia plant in a nursery, just be knowledgeable about what you are purchasing and the requirements of keeping them healthy.

 There are many different species of these plants grown in places around the world.
-They are cold hardy down to around 0 degrees Fahrenheit and can also withstand blazing hot temperatures of 100 degrees F. or more.
+They are cold-hardy down to around 0 degrees Fahrenheit and can also withstand blazing hot temperatures of 100 degrees F or more.
 They grow best in plant zones 7 to 10.

-If growing the species called x fraseri in the family of Rosaceae and genus Photinia which are commonly called Red Tip Photinias, just be advised that when used in outdoor landscaping they like plenty of air circulation and plenty of sunlight.
+If growing the species called x fraseri in the family of Rosaceae and genus Photinia, which are commonly called Red Tip Photinias, just be advised that when used in outdoor landscaping they like plenty of air circulation and plenty of sunlight.
 They do make beautiful hedges if kept out in the open and kept trimmed.
 They would naturally grow into a large shrub or even a small tree form if left on their own.
-They like regular fertilizing and regular amounts of water although they can withstand dry conditions better than some other shrubs.
+They like regular fertilizing and regular amounts of water, although they can withstand dry conditions better than some other shrubs.

 So is it a good idea to plant photinias?
 You decide!

-Characteristics of things to know about Red Tip Photinias.
+Characteristics of Red Tip Photinias

 Grows into a tree or shrub?

-Cold hardy down to 0 degrees F?
+Cold-hardy down to 0 degrees F?